HDB-Systems-Videos/DocumentUnderstanding-Steps/README.md

 # Taxonomy
-The workflow up to the Taxonomy step
+The workflow up to the "Taxonomy" step